ShalevNatan/DevOpsre/vprofile-aws/README.md

 #![vprofile](https://github.com/user-attachments/assets/56a2805c-f751-4fcd-9a97-a2bd185fe94d)

 # General Explanation:
-in the userdata file you can find and use the shell commands when you setup the instances so the deployment is easier make sure you create the right security groups after everything is up use mvn to build and package your code and launch the app instance, in it you will config the service of tomcat
+in the userdata file you can find and use the shell commands when you setup the instances so the deployment is easier.

+make sure you create the right security groups.

+after everything is up use mvn to build and package your code, after it copy it to the s3 and from the s3 copy it to the app instance

 - JDK 11